defano/digital-design/microblaze/README.md

 ![Waveform](doc/sim/1.png)

-#### Simulating the MicroBlaze model
+### How to simulate the MicroBlaze model

+_As noted above, you can simulate your design by simply invoking `make`.
+These instructions provide clarity for what's happening under the hood inside the Makefile._

 The MicroBlaze simulation model (`core/microblaze_mcs_v1_4.v`) that was generated by the `coregen` tool is "structural" in nature; that is, rather than describing the CPU's behavior in straight RTL terms (i.e., with `assign` and `always@` statements), it defines the CPU in terms of other components (called _cells_) that are part of Xilinx' library.
 We need to make these cells available to Icarus Verilog in order for it to simulate.

-There are three Xilinx cell library directories that must pass to `iverilog` when we invoke the simulator (using the `-y` command line switch):
+There are three Xilinx cell library directories that we must pass to `iverilog` when we invoke the simulator (using the `-y` command line switch):

 * `-y $(XILINX)/verilog/src/simprims`
 * `-y $(XILINX)/verilog/src/unimacro`